 I’m also eating a high protein diet at the moment, so I thought a frittata would be perfect.
-I love frittatas but tend to eat too much when I make one.
+I love frittatas but tend to eat too much when I make it.

 Ah, individual frittatas.